As with any profession, the DJ industry is made up of both full time and part time operators.

 - I can be more flexible with things like client meetings

-- I can be more flexible with the functions I work at, especially during weekdays (I don’t have to rush from the office to your venue without eating!)
+- I can be more flexible with the functions I work at, especially during weekdays.
+I don’t have to rush from the office to your venue without eating and don’t have to worry about being back in a day-job the next morning.

 - I can turn up to a wedding or party fresher because I have the ability to relax before the event rather than having spent a day at work